TritonDataCenter/debian-lx-brand-image-builder/README.md

 ## Usage

-1. Run ./install under Debian to install Debian 7 in a directory.
-This will create a tarball of the installation in your working directory (named `debian-7-lx-$YYMMDD.tar.gz`)
+1. Run ./install ./install -d <chroot> -m <mirror> uunder Debian to install Debian 7 in a given directory.
+This will create a tarball of the installation in your working directory (named `debian-7-lx-$YYMMDD.tar.gz`).
+See `./install -h` for usage.
 2. Copy the tarball to a SmartOS machine or SDC headnode and run `./create-lx-image -t debian-7-lx-$YYMMDD.tar.gz` (substituting the name of your tar file).
 This will create the image file and manifest.